These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Focus on Increasing Your Audience

-If you have been recording new music you may have taken your eye off of the constant grind it takes to keep your socials and your email list growing.
-This takes a lot of heavy lifting and your whole band or team should be helping.
+If you have been recording new music, you may have neglected the constant grind of keeping your social media and email list growing.
+This requires a lot of heavy lifting, and your whole band or team should be helping.

-If you have not kept up consistently find your friends and people you admire (bloggers, other artists, venues, local spots you like to hang out in, etc.) on Instagram, TikTok, Twitter, and Facebook and friend away!
+If you have not kept up consistently, find friends and people you admire (bloggers, other artists, venues, local spots you like to hang out in, etc.) on Instagram, TikTok, Threads, and Facebook, and friend away!

 This will increase your audience because as many of the people you follow will follow you back.
-Also, start reaching out to people in your inbox and outbox and get them on your list (remember it’s illegal to just sign people up, so do this with integrity and ask each person).
-Your newsletter is the place where you will be able to monetize so, don’t skip this step.
+Also, start reaching out to people in your inbox and outbox and getting them on your list (remember it’s illegal just to sign people up, so do this with integrity and ask each person).
+Your newsletter is the place where you will be able to monetize, so don’t skip this step.

 Prep Your Content Calendar

-Your content calendar is outlined with all of the assets that you need for your release with dates for each asset/action needed.
-Countdowns, art reveals, listening party of live release party announcements, ticket links and calls to action (like Spotify pre-saves) are all fodder to add to your content calendar.
+Your content calendar outlines all the assets you need for your release and dates for each asset/action needed.
+Countdowns, art reveals, listening parties of live release party announcements, ticket links, and calls to action (like Spotify pre-saves) are all fodder to add to your content calendar.

-Use my SMM tracker to organize all of your posts and your VIPS.
+Use my SMM Organizer to capture all of your posts and your VIPS.
 This will help you keep track of all the content that you will post.
 You can see there is a tab for each platform.
-If there are several of you in a team or in a band, assign one platform per person.
-You will also see a VIP tab here this is where you will add industry people you need to connect with in real life (more on that below).
+If there are several of you in a team or a band, assign one platform per person.
+You will also see a VIP tab here where you will add industry people you need to connect with in real life (more on that below).

 Six Weeks Before Music Release